 There are several top Project Management Tools on the market, designed to improve both the development side of a business and its marketing arm, although it is very difficult to find the perfect one since these two departments have different requirements, one being all about project work, the other being about ongoing consultancy.

-What follows is a basic roundup of the different pros and cons of each of the best five tools on the market today.
+What follows is a basic roundup of the different pros and cons of each of the top project management tools on the market today.
 Taken into consideration are things like (amongst many others):